 I had no doubts about where I wanted to stay during my visit: I chose Sala Ayutthaya, a piece of heaven in town.

 The entire structure is so elegant and quiet that immediately immersed us in a peaceful atmosphere.
 Our Superior Room was a dream come true.
-I’ve always wanted to experience a luxurious room with an indoor bathtub and this was actually my first time!
+I’ve always wanted to experience an indoor bathtub and this was actually my first time!
 I felt so pampered during the entire stay.
 Every night we were given a different “goodnight” local herbal tea, and every morning we could choose a different breakfast.

 I particularly appreciated the bathroom geometrical details and the exterior design of Sala Ayutthaya’s pools, which is as well worldwide renowned for its geometric, detailed elegance.

-The Pad Thai I had in Sala’s restaurant (admiring the temples by night) was the best one I’ve tasted in the whole Thailand.
+The Pad Thai I had in Sala’s restaurant (admiring the temples by night) was the best one I’ve tasted in the whole of Thailand.
 Chapeau!

 The ticket for the 6 main temples will cost you 220 baths, but you can choose to pay singular passes for the temples you want to visit.
 More info on the admission fees here.